YoungFaithful/CapacityExpansion.jl/README.md

 - `FileIO` - for file accessing
 - `TimeSeriesClustering.jl` - for time-series data

-You can install `CapacityExpansion` using the package mode:
+Install `CapacityExpansion` using the package mode:
 ```julia
 ]
 add CapacityExpansion